ItsNehaOjha/calculator/README.md

-its a calculator using python , having tkinter use.
+its a calculator using python